 Toxin and Poison Exposure

-The list of toxins and potential poison exposures is extensive and beyond the scope of this handbook.
+The list of toxins and potential poison exposure is extensive and beyond the scope of this handbook.
 Some basic concepts that are universally applicable for first aid providers are included in this handbook.

 A material safety data sheet (MSDS) is required to be available where chemicals are in use in businesses and institutions.
 The data sheets provide information about the composition of various chemicals and are useful when contacting poison control.